chrisharhaw/MOND_lensing/README.md

 1) Generate the density distribution/s that you would like the investigate using the density_grid.py script.
 You will need to choose:

-    - the grid scale and precision though for our work we take
+    - the grid scale and precision, though for our work we take
     ```python
     r_grid_precision_length = 500
     z_grid_precision_length = 500